 Where to start?

-Regardless of your role, we all use GitLab, and if you come from a non-technical background, this might be new to you.
+Regardless of your role, we all use GitHub, and if you come from a non-technical background, this might be new to you.
 In addition to reading the summary below, you have an onboarding issue with everything that you have to accomplish to be a part of the team.
-It might feel overwhelming, please feel free to reach out to your onboarding buddy or ask other Incas in Keybase public chats.
+It might feel overwhelming, please feel free to reach out to your onboarding buddy or ask other Incas in Inca Water Cooler public chat channels.
 There are no stupid questions, only not enough documentation.

 Office, Work Hours, and Meetings